rcverse/anpe-gui/README.md

 **Important Note on Installation Size:**

-ANPE GUI is designed to be a **self-contained** application, meaning it includes its own Python environment and all necessary (and sometimes large) libraries like spaCy, Benepar, and their associated language models (which can involve PyTorch).
+ANPE Studio is designed to be a **self-contained** application, meaning it includes its own Python environment and all necessary (and sometimes large) libraries like spaCy, Benepar, and their associated language models (which can involve PyTorch).
 This ensures that the application works out-of-the-box for everyone, especially users who may not have Python installed or are not familiar with managing Python packages.

 *   **Approximate Size:** Due to these bundled components, the installed application can take up a significant amount of disk space:
     *   **Windows:** Around 1.8 GB
     *   **macOS:** Around 1 GB
 *   **Alternative for Python Users:** If you are comfortable with Python environments and package management, you can avoid this large installation.
-Instead, clone the [ANPE GUI repository](https://github.com/rcverse/anpe-gui) and run the application directly using `python -m anpe_gui` from the repository's root directory after creating a virtual environment and installing dependencies listed in `requirements.txt` into your own Python environment.
+Instead, clone the [ANPE Studio repository](https://github.com/rcverse/anpe-studio) and run the application directly using `python -m anpe_studio` from the repository's root directory after creating a virtual environment and installing dependencies listed in `requirements.txt` into your own Python environment.

-### Download ANPE GUI
+### Download ANPE Studio
-Visit the **[Releases Page](https://github.com/rcverse/anpe-gui/releases)** and download the latest installer for your operating system.
+Visit the **[Releases Page](https://github.com/rcverse/anpe-studio/releases)** and download the latest installer for your operating system.

-### Install ANPE GUI
+### Install ANPE Studio
 #### For Windows
    * Run the downloaded `.exe` setup file.
    * Follow the on-screen prompts.
-The installer creates a self-contained folder for ANPE GUI (preventing conflicts with other Python tools you might have) and downloads the necessary base language models.
+The installer creates a self-contained folder for ANPE Studio (preventing conflicts with other Python tools you might have) and downloads the necessary base language models.

 #### For MacOS
    * Run the downloaded `.dmg` file.
-   * Drag the ANPE GUI icon into the application folder.
+   * Drag the ANPE Studio icon into the application folder.
-   * **Running for the First Time (Unnotarized App):** Since ANPE GUI is not yet notarized by Apple, you will need to grant it permission to run.
+   * **Running for the First Time (Unnotarized App):** Since ANPE Studio is not yet notarized by Apple, you will need to grant it permission to run.
       > ⚠️ Note that currently the setup wizard's UI is not compatible with dark mode.
 Please disable dark mode when running the setup wizard.
-     * After dragging the app to your Applications folder, **right-click (or Ctrl-click)** the ANPE GUI icon and select **'Open'**.
+     * After dragging the app to your Applications folder, **right-click (or Ctrl-click)** the ANPE Studio icon and select **'Open'**.
      * You will likely see a warning message.
 Click **'Open'** again in the warning dialog to confirm you want to run the application.
      * *Alternatively, if the above doesn't work, you might need to go to Apple menu > 'System Settings' (or 'System Preferences' on older macOS versions), then 'Privacy & Security'.
-Scroll down and you should see a message about "ANPE GUI" being blocked.
+Scroll down and you should see a message about "ANPE Studio" being blocked.
 Click the 'Open Anyway' button.*
-   * Start ANPE GUI from Applications.
+   * Start ANPE Studio from Applications.
 On the first launch, it will guide you through setting up its necessary environment and downloading base models.

 ### Uninstall
 #### For Windows